Risyandi/nft-markets/README.md

 # nft-markets
-repository for backend services for application nft markets
+repository for backend services for application nft markets, backend services using technology stack go language, gin, and mongo database.

-## installation
+## Installation
 - install all dependency with typing the command below
   ```
   $ go install